nclient/NClient/README.md

 <a name="usage" />

 ## How to use?
 First you have to create an interface describing available endpoints and input/output data of a service via annotations.
-After that, you can select the required type of client in `NClientGallery` and then set additional settings for it if necessary.
+After that, you can select the required type of client in `NClientGallery` and then set additional settings for it if it`s necessary.

 <a name="usage-non-aspnet" />